dekoza/mtgpl/docs/_sources/AFR.rst.txt

    Meteor Swarm deals 8 damage divided as you choose among X target creatures and/or planeswalkers.

-:mtgtip:`Minion of the Mighty<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/f/ffd0a827-778b-48c3-bb85-4b4acef351d6.jpg?1624964343|https://scryfall.com/card/afr/156/minion-of-the-mighty?utm_source=api>`
+:mtgtip:`Minion of the Mighty<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/f/ffd0a827-778b-48c3-bb85-4b4acef351d6.jpg?1625679665|https://scryfall.com/card/afr/156/minion-of-the-mighty?utm_source=api>`
    Menace

-   Pack tactics — Whenever Minion of the Mighty attacks, if you attacked with creatures wih total power 6 or greater this combat, you may put a Dragon creature card from your hand onto the battlefield tapped and attacking.
+   Pack tactics — Whenever Minion of the Mighty attacks, if you attacked with creatures with total power 6 or greater this combat, you may put a Dragon creature card from your hand onto the battlefield tapped and attacking.

 :mtgtip:`Orb of Dragonkind<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/a/9a1c2cdd-353c-4747-bf0e-b995dd37ffca.jpg?1624996743|https://scryfall.com/card/afr/157/orb-of-dragonkind?utm_source=api>`